 27 Research currently being conducted indicates that the racial composition of pool users may have actually been more complex, and dependent on a variety of factors, including the entrance fee structure, which varied depending on the age of the swimmer as well as the time of day.
-Also see: Caro...The Power Broker and Ballon and Jackson...Robert Moses and the Modern City: The Transformation of New York.
+Also see: Caro...The Power Broker and Ballon, Hilary and Jackson, Kenneth T., eds.
+Robert Moses and the Modern City: The Transformation of New York.
+New York and London: W.W.
+Norton & Company, 2007.